azavea/grout-schema-editor/README.md

 In the data collection views (`Add/Edit Records`), each related content will show up as a separate editable form.

 By default, every new RecordType will be created with a `<RecordType> Details` related content form.
-If you plan to store large data like Images on Records, the `Details` form can sserve as a good place to store simple metadata about a Record, since the Grout API lets you query only for Record details using the `details_only` query parameter.
+If you plan to store large data like Images on Records, the `Details` form can serve as a good place to store simple metadata about a Record, since the Grout API lets you query only for Record details using the `details_only` query parameter.
 For more information, see the [Grout API documentation](https://github.com/azavea/grout#api-documentation).

 ## Developing